intjelic/remofile/docs/protocol-specifications.rst

 Request and response pattern
 ----------------------------
-The protocol is entirely based on **ZeroMQ** using one pair of socket in the **REQ-REP** mode.
+The protocol is entirely based on **ZeroMQ** using a single pair of socket in the **REQ-REP** mode.
 Documenting and understanding becomes easy because the client and the server are locked in a two steps communication pattern; the client sends one **request** and the server sends back one